salmonbwatney/sojourner/readme.md

 all the parts and before programming is done of maximum efficiency.

 #### Wheel Control Test program
-The wheels and motors will be controlled through an Arduino.
-The model used will probably be the Arduino Uno, but if needed, we'll scale up to an Intel Edison + Arduino Breakout Board for extra processing capability
+~~The wheels and motors will be controlled through an Arduino.
+The model used will probably be the Arduino Uno, but if needed, we'll scale up to an Intel Edison + Arduino Breakout Board for extra processing capability~~ I lied, we did it through a raspi because we're poor

 #### Constructing the rest of the frame
 ~~The body of the car is most likely to be made using lego pieces and the foam